2020 program registration is now open!

 In order to secure your enrollment you must provide the following, either online, at the CPCC office, or by attending a registration night at CPCC:

-1. 25% payment deposit of total program costs, payable online via the website, cheque, etransfer, or point of sale machine at the CPCC office (accepts Interac and credit card) - coming soon.
+1. 25% payment deposit of total program costs, payable online via the website, cheque, or point of sale machine at the CPCC office (accepts Interac and credit card).

-3. Signed registration waiver(s) & code of conduct (see website under Parent Info: Waivers & Forms)
+3. Signed registration waiver(s), code of conduct, and concussion code of conduct (see website under Important Info: Waivers & Forms)

 Payments may be sent at anytime throughout the Spring.

-All fees must be paid in full by: (you may send installments before these dates)
+All fees must be paid in full TWO weeks prior to program start dates: (you may send installments before these dates)

 Failure to meet the commitments above will result in a cancellation of your registration.